NijiDigital/js-koans/README.md

 - Jest is used to implement and run the tests.
 - Babel is used seamlessly to support es2020
+- Solutions are not part of this project, but in another private one

 ## Tips and tricks